No. 15 Florida State holds off North Carolina 69-66 in ACCs

 - Oops!Something went wrong.Please try again later.

-GREENSBORO, N.C.
-(AP) For the second time in less than two weeks, Florida State had squandered a double-digit lead and found itself down in the second half against North Carolina.
+GREENSBORO, N.C. — For the second time in less than two weeks, Florida State had squandered a double-digit lead and found itself down in the second half against North Carolina.

 This time, the 15th-ranked Seminoles pushed their way back in front, this time to reach the Atlantic Coast Conference Tournament championship game.